Carbon Fiber vs Aluminium Tripod - which one is better for you?

 Just don't!

-These Gorillapods seem to be a good way in between, because they are very light, small and still can carry a lot of weight.
+These Gorillapods seem to be a good way in between because they are very light, small, and still can carry a lot of weight.
 There are situations when they are good, but there are even more situations when you will curse them, for example when there is a handrail you can attach it to but all the tourists are shaking it for no reason and you won't get a single sharp photo.
-I payed over 100€ for mine and I can't recommend it, but it's definitely a reasonable option for some situations.
+I paid over 100€ for mine and I can't recommend it, but it's definitely a reasonable option for some situations.

 Thank you for reading this article about Carbon Fiber vs. Aluminium tripods.
 I talked so much and now I would love to hear your opinion about this topic!
 Which kind of tripod are you using?
 Let me know in the comments below.